 On Tuesday a dozen students gathered in my classroom for their first mission.
 We spent some time installing the software, deciding which station each person would play and who would be their second.
 (There are only six stations, so one primary player and an apprentice at each station.)
 Then we launched the server and configured it for a peacetime mission so that we could learn how to use our new starship.

 So far, so good.
 Then I discovered what happens when you set a group of 10-13 year olds loose on the command deck of a state-of-the-art spacecraft.
 Anarchy!
 Everybody gleefully pushing buttons at once without reading any of the documentation.
 Shouts from every person in the room with conflicting reports, questions, orders, and requests.
 It was awesome.
-In short order, the ship was travelling at its highest possible speed off the edge of the map into interstellar space.
+In short order, the ship was traveling at its highest possible speed off the edge of the map into interstellar space.
 Unfortunately, the helmsman couldn’t manage to steer.
 Everyone thought this was very amusing, except that they kept getting distress calls from a space station that was rapidly receding behind them.
 And when other people tried to steer, they couldn’t manage it either.
 The session ended with everyone thinking it was some sort of bug in the software.

-But then I did some research afterwards and discovered that no, it was not a glitch.
+I did some research afterwards and discovered that no, it was not a glitch.
 The engineers, in fact, had reduced power to the maneuvering drives which meant that the ship couldn’t, um, maneuver.
 (In their defense, they claim that the captain told them to maximize power to the warp drives… so they did exactly that.)

 I sent an in-character email to the entire crew that afternoon, explaining what the engineering team at DS4 had discovered.
 After some frantic finger-pointing, they were all a bit sheepish, and are hoping to do better next time.
 They even agreed to watch a short set of training videos which will help them understand what, for example, a maneuvering drive does.